ianozsvald/data_science_delivered/README.md

             -   variants of dash and white space, `and &`, `copyright ©`

         - normalising synonyms
-            - probably having many synonymous words for the same "thing" you're working on is a bad idea (e.g. company name variants like RBS and The Royal Bank of Scotland, skill names that in your problem are synonymous-enough like C# and .net (this decision is problem-specific), product name variants like MS VC 2000 and Microsoft Visual Studio 2000) as the variants water down the signal, you should probably map these to canonical representations to reduce the variation in labelling
+            - probably having many synonymous words for the same "thing" you're working on is a bad idea (e.g. company name variants like RBS and The Royal Bank of Scotland, and product name variants like MS VC 2000 and Microsoft Visual Studio 2000) as the variants water down the signal, you should probably map these to canonical representations to reduce the variation in labelling.
+This only applies if you want the aggregate signal for the "common items" rather than the exact signal for each named variation
             - [ish](https://github.com/judy2k/ish) has synonyms for common terms like "yes, yep, yup, ..."
+            - [unidecode](https://pypi.python.org/pypi/Unidecode) strips "funny accents" to remove variation in your text, this is useful if people write the same thing in different ways (e.g. Société Générale and Societe Generale will both be written by regular people to mean the same company)

         -   normalising weights and measures